Course Code: mobileappsec

 • basic tools: Android Studio, ADB, logcat

-• security of Android applications in theory: CVSS, MASVS, MSTG
+• Android application security in theory: CVSS, MASVS, MSTG

-Day 2: Reverse engineering Android applications, static analysis and IPC security
+Day 2: Reverse Engineering of Android Applications, Static Analysis, and IPC Security

-• reverse engineering with apktool: decoding resources, disassembling code
+• reverse engineering using apktool: decoding resources, deassembling code

 • working with decompiled code in Android Studio

-• dynamic analysis of the IPC attack surface using Drozer
+• dynamic analysis of IPC attack surface using Drozer

 • vulnerabilities in IPC